menadio/Pixel-Art-Marker/README.md

 The behaviour (creating the canvas, making a pixel art, resetting the canvas) was achieved using jQuery and some vanilla Javascript.

-Click on the website link to make wonderful pixel art and leave a comment.
+Click here  https://menadio.github.io/Pixel-Art-Marker/. to make wonderful pixel art and leave a comment.